FH-Cloud-Computing/website/docs/lectures/3-xaas/index.md

 ### Graph databases

 Graph databases are special databases that store relationships of datasets with each other and allow making queries over them.
 These database types can be used for creating social graphs, interests, etc.

+A popular graph database option is Neo4j

+{{ quiz("Which of the following database engines would be suitable to store transfers on a bank account?", [
+    answer("A cluster of eventually consistent NoSQL databases (e.g. MongoDB)", false), answer("A single, strictly consistent NoSQL database (e.g. etcd)", false), answer("A cluster of relational databases with asynchronous replication (e.g. vanilla MySQL)", false), answer("A cluster of relational databases with synchronous replication (e.g. MySQL/Galera cluster)", true), ]) }}

 ## Functions as a Service (FaaS / Lambda)